-Formal educational opportunities decreased during the 22-year Haitian occupation in the early 19th century (see History and

-Myth), and the Universidad Pontificia de Santo Tomás de Aquino was forced to close.
-In the decade following the DR's 1844 declaration of independence (see History and Myth), just two public schools were in operation.
-The national education system remained underdeveloped until President Ulises Heureaux's 1882-99 tenure (see History and Myth) brought increased education investment, the construction of elementary and secondary schools, and rising attendance rates.
+Formal educational opportunities decreased during the 22-year Haitian occupation in the early 19th century (see p.
+5 of History and Myth), and the Universidad Pontificia de Santo Tomás de Aquino was forced to close.
+In the decade following the DR's 1844 declaration of independence (see p.
+6 of History and Myth), just two public schools were in operation.
+The national education system remained underdeveloped until President Ulises Heureaux's 1882-99 tenure (see p.
+7 of History and Myth) brought increased education investment, the construction of elementary and secondary schools, and rising attendance rates.
 The period also saw the influx of Puerto Ricans and Cubans who established schools at all grade levels.
 In 1881, poet and educator Salomé Ureña opened the Instituto de Señoritas, the DR's first institution of higher education for women.